 Major Harry R Bolster

 He was a pilot in the US Army when he joined the AVG Flying Tigers to be a flight instructor for Chinese pilots.
 When the Chinese Air Force Flight School at Yunnan-yi, China was closed in the spring of 1942, Harry and the other remaining instructor pilots joined the AVG combat squadrons as Fighter Pilots.
-He became a wingman for the 2nd Pursuit Squadron AVG "Panda Bears" and was most likely a 1st Lieutenant and Captain with the AVG.
+He became a wingman for the 2nd Pursuit Squadron AVG "Panda Bears".
 The AVG Flying Tigers disbanded in July 1942 with many of the fighter pilots joining the Chinese based 23rd Fighter Group of the United States Army Air Forces.
-I do not know if Harry joined the 23rd.
+It appears Harry did not join the 23rd after the Flying Tigers disbanded.
+At some point Harry returned to the US and re-joined the US Army Air Force.

 Of the 106 pilots hired by CAMCO (Central Aircraft Manufacturing Company) to become the AVG Flying Tigers, only 42 received the Chinese Wing Star Medal and Harry was one of them.
 Harry was also the recipient of the Chinese Sixth Order of the Cloud and Banner (medal # 123) for his air-to-air victory.